Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     ```
     using Tizen.Nlp;
     ```

-<h2>Receive WordTokenize Tokens</h2>
+<a name="wordtokenize"></a>
-## Receive Tokens - WordTokenize
+## Receive WordTokenize Tokens

-Receive the tokens from sentence:
+To receive the tokens from sentence:

-1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app:
+1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app:

     ```
     protected override void OnCreate